j-yarbrough/j-yarbrough.github.io/readme.md

 This repo is for a personal website/portfolio and is built using [eleventy.](https://www.11ty.dev/)

+## Typical workflow

+- Issues are logged for to-do items
-Changes are created in their own branches and merget into main via a PR.
-Items that are to-do will be logged as issues.
-Work on those will be on branches created from the issues and are automatically closed when the PR is merged.
-GitHub Actions are used to build the site, which is contained in the "gh-pages" branch.
+- Changes are created in their own branches and then merged via pull request.
+If a PR closes an issue, this will be noted in comments of the PR with "closes #123" where 123 would be the number for the issue.
+This will automatically close the issue when the PR is merged.
+- When PR is merged to main, GitHub actions will perform a build and push those changes to the "gh-pages" branch, which serves the site on GitHub Pages.

 ## Redirects